-See www.hsbc.com/sustainability - Our Approach
+See www.hsbc.com/sustainability-Putting Sustainability into practice

 4.13 Memberships in associations (such as industry associations) and/or national/international advocacy organisations in which the organisation: has positions in governance bodies; participates in projects or committees; provides substantive funding beyond routine membership dues; or views membership as strategic.
 This refers primarily to memberships maintained at the organisational level.